 As you can tell, the penalties for DUI / OVI convictions increase the more times a person is arrested.
 Judges tend to be more lenient to individuals facing their first DUI charge than they are to individuals that are repeat offenders.
 In any case, it is important to hire a reputable DUI attorney in Ohio to fight for your rights in the court of law.
 Attorney Rod Mastandrea prides himself on his proven record of helping clients minimize their sentences and penalties whenever possible.

-Mastandrea Law has extensive experience representing clients charged with driving under the influence in Cleveland, Ohio.
+Mastandrea Law, LLC has extensive experience representing clients charged with driving under the influence in Cleveland, Ohio.
 We work toward more favorable endings for every client.
 Some of our recent successes include: